nathangtg/nathangtg/README.md

 ## About Me

-18-year-old software engineer with a unique journey from music student to tech innovator.
+18-year-old software engineer with a unique journey from music student to your average tech bro.
 Currently balancing education with professional engineering work, while creating open-source tools that are making an impact in the developer community.

-> "From composing musical harmonies to architecting elegant code solutions"
+> "From composing musical harmonies to architecting elegant code solutions" ~ Yes I came up with this

 ## Career Highlights